 Videotaping of the packing and unpacking process is good for having a record of how things fit into place.

 Equipment should go through a verification process (also known as "burn-in").
 Verification test suites (VTS) are sometimes available from the company supplying the equipment.
-This process is usually separate from the burn-in done later after racks are placed in the data center and the operating system and software is loaded.
+This process is usually separate from the burn-in done later after racks are placed in the data centre and the operating system and software is loaded.

 The packing and unpacking of equipment can create a lot of contaminants, so this should always be done in the staging area.

 Equipment should be stored, if even for a short time, in the staging area.
-The same security measures that limit and monitor physical access should be used in the staging area just as they would be used in the data center itself.
+The same security measures that limit and monitor physical access should be used in the staging area just as they would be used in the data centre itself.